Laserbeam31/alt-video-system-public/video-rack-documentation.md

 sequentially press the buttons on the row below whose numbers correspond to the outputs to which the input in question is to be routed.
 To save this output state, press the "Enter" button to the right of the unit.

-For more information, see the Extron crosspoint matrix manual in this repository.
+For more information, see the "extron_crosspoint_matrix_manual.pdf" file in this repository.

 MUSA patch:
 -----------

 The MUSA patch is the main means of physically patching the video links from around the theatre to one another, including through devices such as the multiplexer and/or matrix switcher.
 Each camera, composite cable run, balun, and other rack video handling appliance, has at least one connection on the MUSA patch to allow it to be dynamically interfaced with the rest of the system.

-For commonly-used inter-port links on the MUSA patch, the "U"-shaped adapters are used, since they are neater than leaving MUSA patch leads hanging out of the front of the rack.
+For commonly-used inter-port links on the MUSA patch, the "U"-shaped adapters are used where possible, since they are neater than leaving MUSA patch leads hanging out of the front of the rack.

 The following important links are in the MUSA patch:

 - Matrix in/out ports.
 For patching inputs and outputs to multiple places using the matrix switcher.
 See above;
-- Multiplexer.
-This takes in the feed from the stage camera baluns directly, multiplexes it, and outputs the multiplexed feeds, along with identical "copies" of the incoming individual camera feeds, through to the MUSA patch panel;
-- Baluns.
-Cat5 composite and VGA baluns, installed inside the rack, can have video sent to/from them from the MUSA patch.
-  The Cat5 connections on said baluns are brought out to Cat5 ports on the BTS rack's network patch.
-This is particularly useful if patching in a camera or monitor in an unusual location: the remote camera/monitor can be installed with a suitable balun next to it - which then runs its signal over the installed Cat5 cabling back to the BTS rack and its corresponding internal baluns.
-It is important to note that whilst the composite-over-Cat5 baluns can be used for eiher transmitting or receiving over Cat5, the same is not true for the VGA baluns.
-All the
-  VGA balun outputs on the BTS rack are _transmit only_.
-A corresponding VGA _receiver_ balun must therefore be used at the other end of their corresponding patched Cat5 run through the building.

-Technically speaking, the Cat5 VGA transmitter baluns in the rack must take in a VGA signal.
-However, only composite video is routed through the multiplexer, matrix switcher, and MUSA patch panel.
-There are therefore composite-VGA conversion boxes between the VGA baluns and their respective
-MUSA inputs, to achieve this signal conversion.
+- Additional (non-hard-wired) multiplexer inputs.
+These are in addition to the stage cameras which are hard-wired to multplexer inputs;
+- Multiplexer output;
+- Composite over Cat5 baluns.
+There are two of these installed in the rack with their composite ends connected to the MUSA patch, and their Cat5 ends connected up to the Cat5 patch.
+They are bi-directional, meaning that the same balun can be used either as a sender or a receiver;
+- VGA over Cat5 baluns.
+These are actually two types of balun: a sender (VGA-Cat5) and a receiver (Cat5-VGA).
+One receiver (for inputting e.g. custom video to the system) and multiple senders are installed in the rack.
+By means of composite-VGA/VGA-composite conversion boxes (also installed inside the rack), these Cat5 baluns are interfaced to standard composite connections on the MUSA patch, from which they can then interoperate with the rest of the composite video gear.

 Qvis DVR:
 ---------